Search

-Since 2021, the semiconductor industry has announced nearly $80 million in new investments in the United States.
+Since 2021, the semiconductor industry has announced nearly $80 billion in new investments in the United States.
 Congress passed the CHIPS and Science Act of 2022 to strengthen semiconductor manufacturing, development and research and design in the United States.
 Most recently, on July 9, 2024, the Biden-Harris Administration announced an investment of up to $1.6 billion to establish and accelerate domestic capacity for semiconductor advanced packaging.

 Importantly, the significant demand for high-end chips is the result of the recent surge of research and applications in artificial intelligence (AI).
 Advancements in AI research is centered on the use of high-performance chips to construct computing platforms.
 With the federal funding incentives and an increasing demand for chips, the U.S. semiconductor industry is positioned for high-stakes competition worldwide.